This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

-You know by now that one of our favorite family adventure activities is stand up paddle boarding.
+You may know by now that one of our favorite family adventure activities is stand-up paddle boarding.

 I love the stillness and serenity of just me being out there on the water with the salty breeze on my back.
 I slip into true Tao spirit on a SUP.